MPI-Dortmund/cryolo/source/tutorials/tut06_tomo_filament.rst

 Option 1: Use the files from COORDS_TRACED as inputs for relion particle extraction
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-RELION sub-volume averaging requires a certain file structure in the project directiory, for example:
+RELION sub-volume averaging requires a certain file structure in the project directory, for example:

 ::